elicia4/linux_notes/tools/tr.md

 # The "tr" command

-Notes takes on this video by LearnLinuxTV: https://youtu.be/4qP5xA_epXo
+Notes taken on this video by LearnLinuxTV: https://youtu.be/4qP5xA_epXo

 [***go back to README***](README.md)